samrickman/goltc-webinar-chatgpt-accuracy-bias/readme.md

 # GOLTC Data Science Interest Group: Webinar 23rd May 2023

-This is the repo for the meeting of the [Global Observatory of Long-Term Care Data Science interest group](https://goltc.org/interest-group/data-science/).
+This is the repo for the meeting of the [Global Observatory of Long-Term Care Data Science interest group](https://goltc.org/interest-group/data-science/) on 23rd May 2023.
 It contains links to the papers being presented and their respective GitHub repos.
 It also the Quarto and html files for the introductory presentation.

 ## Analysing accuracy, balancing bias: Can ChatGPT be used to ease the care documentation burden?